top of page

 Who were the first Ottawa Valley Raftsmen?

-When the Columbo was duly christened and sent on its way down the treacherous Ottawa River, it was manned by just five intrepid men.
+WHEN the Columbo was duly christened and sent on its way down the treacherous Ottawa River, it was manned by just five intrepid men.

 The Log Raft - Cornelius Kreighoff 1860

-Philemon, himself, was the fearless captain - at a spry 45 years of age - and he brought along his 17 year-old son, Tiberius, who would go on to spend more of his life on the river than any other of his four brothers.
+Philemon, himself, was the fearless captain - at a spry 45 years of age - and he brought along his 17-year-old son, Tiberius, who would go on to spend more of his life on the river than any other of his four brothers.

 On board as well, was the much trusted London Oxford, and two other men, Martin Ebert and John Turner, that Philemon mentions in a letter to his wife Abigail: "The two last‐named persons you don’t know, but you may depend on them being two good men from personal knowledge I have of them."